-- R v T and others (Derby CC) – 3-week multi-handed trial involving a conspiracy to rob a number of security vans, featuring a significant amount of cell-site evidence.
+- R v T and others (Derby CC) – three week multi-handed trial involving a conspiracy to rob a number of security vans, featuring a significant amount of cell-site evidence.

-- R v AH and others (Central Criminal Court) – 4-week trial of a number of males charged with attempted murder and GBH during incidents of serious Tamil gang violence, featuring extensive CCTV evidence.
+- R v AH and others (Central Criminal Court) – four week trial of a number of men charged with attempted murder and GBH during incidents of serious Tamil gang violence, featuring extensive CCTV evidence.

-- R v M and others (Harrow CC) – 2-month 6-handed trial concerning an extensive credit card fraud.
+- R v M and others (Harrow CC) – two month, six handed trial concerning an extensive credit card fraud.

-- R v S and others (Snaresbrook CC) – 5-month multi-handed trial involving the large-scale importation of class A drugs from Holland hidden in a consignment of dog food.
+- R v S and others (Snaresbrook CC) – five month multi-handed trial involving the large-scale importation of class A drugs from Holland hidden in a consignment of dog food.

-- R v D and others (Luton CC) – D acquitted of murder after 5-month 10-handed trial involving the killing of a young man attacked by a large group of males.
+- R v D and others (Luton CC) – D acquitted of murder after five month, ten handed trial involving the killing of a young man attacked by a large group of males.

-- R v DR (Southwark CC) – 2 trials involving advance fee frauds targeting businessmen from Scandinavia and Africa.
+- R v DR (Southwark CC) – two trials involving advance fee frauds targeting businessmen from Scandinavia and Africa.

-- R v VB and others (Wood Green CC) – 4-month multi-handed trial centred on a multinational fraud carried out against victims in Africa and the Far East.
+- R v VB and others (Wood Green CC) – four month multi-handed trial centred on a multinational fraud carried out against victims in Africa and the Far East.

-Philip has a growing family practice, specialising in contact, residence and other private law disputes over children, international child abduction, domestic violence applications and divorce proceedings and financial relief orders.
+Philip has an established practice specialising in care proceedings and adoption, contact, residence and other private law disputes over children, international child abduction, domestic violence applications, divorce and financial relief orders.

-- M v B (Watford Family Court) – represented B in M’s application for a Child Arrangement Order: the court permitted B regular weekend contact with his children.
+- M v B (Watford Family Court) – represented a father at the hearing of the mother’s application for a Child Arrangement Order: the court allowed him regular weekend contact with his children.